Knguyen-dev/cs-notes/programming/tooling/docker-notes/1_intro/1_basics.md

 ---

 ### Examples:
 Here we're running our docker-compose file to run our services.
 We named our project "soiltool-dev".
 We did `--build`.
-With docker-compose, if you change a service's odckerfile or the contents of its build directory, you need to use `docker compose build` ot rebuild the service.
+With docker-compose, if you change a service's dockerfile or the contents of its build directory, you need to use `docker compose build` ot rebuild the service.
 We also ran it in detached mode
 ```bash
 docker compose -f docker-compose.dev.yml -p soiltool-dev up --build -d
 ```